MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 Use **Connected Management Groups** in the Administration workspace to connect a management group or to edit the properties of a connected management group.

-For more information, see [Connecting Management Groups in Operations Manager](manage-connecting-mgmtgroups.md).
+For more information, see [Connect management groups in Operations Manager](manage-connecting-mgmtgroups.md).

 ## Device Management
 You can use **Device Management** to perform the configuration of specific management servers, agent-managed computers, agentless-managed computers, UNIX servers, and Linux servers.
 The following table summarizes the uses of the items in Device Management and provides links to more detailed information.